Why Google Ads Value Is the Right Proxy for Search Opportunity

 The formula

-The Google Ads equivalent value of an organic position is straightforward: search volume multiplied by the estimated organic CTR for that position, multiplied by the CPC for that keyword.
-The result is the monthly dollar value of the traffic that position produces, denominated in what that traffic would cost to acquire through paid channels.
+The Google Ads equivalent value of an organic position is one line: search volume, times the organic CTR for that position, times the keyword's CPC.
+The product is the monthly dollar value of the traffic that position generates, priced at what acquiring it through paid would cost.

-Aggregated across all the keywords in a market, this produces a total market value.
-Distributed across competitors according to their estimated traffic share, it produces a market map: who owns what percentage of a market worth a given number of dollars per month.
+Sum it across every keyword in the market and you get total market value.
+Split that across competitors by their traffic share and you get a market map: who owns what percentage of a market worth a specific number of dollars per month.
+Four numbers fall out of it, and every one is in a currency the board already speaks.

 Why traffic metrics fail decision-makers